Prevail (rapper): Career

-Aside from Swollen Members, Prevail released a side project entitled Code Name: Scorpion with Abstract Rude and Moka Only in 2001, his first solo EP Baseball Bat and Nails in 2009, and a second solo EP with producer Ol' City Rocker titled Spasefase in 2012.
-Prevail then started 'Alpha Omega' - a new group teaming up with his nephew Cory Joseph (a.k.a.
+Aside from Swollen Members, Prevail released an album entitled Code Name: Scorpion with Abstract Rude and Moka Only in 2001, his first solo EP Baseball Bat and Nails in 2009, and a second solo EP with producer Ol' City Rocker titled Spasefase in 2012.
+His 2014 freestyle on Sway in the Morning was ranked by HotNewHipHop in their list of "The 10 Best Five Fingers Of Death Freestyles".
+Prevail then started Alpha Omega - a new group teaming up with his nephew Cory Joseph (a.k.a.
 Neph) - in 2015.
 The duo released 3 EPs together before joining forces with Rob The Viking and Dr. Liesa Norman to form XL The Band.
 XL The Band has released dozens of jazz/ hip hop leaning singles since 2019.
+In 2026, he released multiple singles with Moka Only as Split Sphere.